 3. Student may submit a written appeal to the Dean of Student Services within three (3) working days of meeting with the department administrator.
 Within five (5) working days after receipt of the written appeal, the Dean of Student Services will render a written decision to the student or call a meeting of a Complaint Committee to hear and rule on the appeal.
-The Complaint Committee will render a written decision to the student within five (5) working days after the hearing.
+The Complaint Committee will render a written decision to the student the hearing.